-- 4.111 Transmission reinforcement works required to meet the NETS SQSS Section 2 prefault SSO criteria will be automatically classified as Enabling Works in line with Clause 13.2.4.1 of the CUSC, whereas works required to meet the NETS SQSS Section 2 post-fault criteria would need another qualifier if these were to be classified as Enabling Works.
-This additional qualifier could be that these works are required to enable NGET to operate the NETS in a safe manner (13.2.4.3), comply with the Grid Code criteria (13.2.4.5) or avoid any adverse impacts on other Users (13.2.4.7). - 4.112 If a User were to connect to the system prior to the completion of all the works required to mitigate Unacceptable SSO, NGET would have to either switch the transmission plant interacting with the User's plant permanently out of service or continuously manage the User's plant interacting with the transmission plant via the Balancing Mechanism.
-Switching the transmission plant interacting with the User's plant permanently out of service would artificially reduce the transmission capacity available and consequently result in additional transmission plant via the Balancing Mechanism would have to be done at the bid price set by the User who would be, due to the nature of SSO, the only User who is able to provide this service.
-Both options are deemed to be neither economic nor efficient. - 4.113 In accordance with its Licence Obligations, NGET has to operate the NETS in an economic, efficient, and coordinated manner.
-While doing so, NGET needs to ensure safety, comply with the additional Grid Code criteria proposed by this Workgroup and avoid adverse impacts on other Users.
-In order to achieve this, all transmission works required to mitigate Unacceptable SSO have to be classified as Enabling Works in accordance with Clause 13.2.4.3, 13.2.4.5 and 13.2.4.7 of the CUSC. - 4.114 It is expected that this classification, in the majority of cases, would not result in any delays in connection dates due to the limited scope of the works required to mitigate Unacceptable SSO.
+- 4.113 Transmission reinforcement works required to meet the NETS SQSS Section 2 prefault SSO criteria will be automatically classified as Enabling Works in line with Clause 13.2.4.1 of the CUSC, whereas works required to meet the NETS SQSS Section 2 post-fault criteria would need another qualifier if these were to be classified as Enabling Works.
+This additional qualifier could be that these works are required to enable NGET to operate the NETS in a safe manner (13.2.4.3), comply with the Grid Code criteria (13.2.4.5) or avoid any adverse impacts on other Users (13.2.4.7). - 4.114 If a User were to connect to the system prior to the completion of all the works required to mitigate Unacceptable SSO, NGET would have to either switch the transmission plant interacting with the User's plant permanently out of service or continuously manage the User's plant interacting with the transmission plant via the Balancing Mechanism.
+Switching the transmission plant interacting with the User's plant permanently out of service would artificially reduce the transmission capacity available and consequently result in additional transmission constraints.
+Continuously managing the User's plant interacting with the transmission plant via the Balancing Mechanism would have to be done at the bid price set by the User who would be, due to the nature of SSO, the only User who is able to provide this service.
+Both options are deemed to be neither economic nor efficient.